Increase your return on investment with tailormade marketing strategies.

 Making the switch to HTTPS is now more important than ever given that Google just recently sent out an email warning to all Search Console administrators of HTTP websites.
 The email notified administrators that, as of October 2017, its Chrome browser will mark all HTTP forms and other sections where visitors are asked to input information as not secure.
 This means if your website is not using HTTPS and a prospective customer attempts to submit an inquiry through an online form, they will be notified that it is not secure.
 This may decrease your conversion rate and the number of leads you receive.

-The Internet marketing experts at FirstPage Marketing understand how important it is to create a secure web, and how something as simple as switching from HTTP to HTTPS is the first step in making that happen.
+The website design and development experts at FirstPage Marketing understand how important it is to create a secure web, and how something as simple as switching from HTTP to HTTPS is the first step in making that happen.

 The Benefits of Switching From HTTP to HTTPS